background-image

 Resume Tips

-• Tailor your resume to align with the specific federal job announcement
+• Tailor your resume to the specific federal job announcement, using keywords from the position description.

 Common Mistakes to Avoid

-• Ignoring the importance of formatting and clarity
+• Ignoring the importance of a clear and professional layout.

 Jordan Smith